Nov 25, 2025

 Symptom inventories: how stress manifests in the body

-Unlike the previous ones, symptom inventories go a step further than perception.
-These tests seek to identify the physical, emotional, and behavioral manifestations of stress.
+Unlike the previous tests, symptom inventories go a step beyond perception.
+These tests aim to identify the physical, emotional, and behavioral manifestations of stress.
 In other words, they ask about headaches, sleep problems, irritability, or difficulty concentrating.

-The goal here is clear: detect the warning signs indicating that stress is already having a tangible impact on the health of collaborators.
-They serve as a red flag that tells us it is time to act.
+The goal here is clear: detect warning signs indicating that stress is already having a tangible impact on employees' health.
+They are a red flag that tells us it’s time to act.

 These inventories are very useful for designing much more targeted wellness interventions.
-For example, if a high percentage of employees report muscle tension, a solution like our body massages in Shiatsu chairs directly in the office can be a direct and highly valued response.
+For example, if a high percentage of employees report muscle tension, a solution like our corporate massages in Shiatsu chair directly in the office can be a direct and highly valued response.

 Psychosocial risk questionnaires: focusing on the work environment

-Finally, this type of test zooms in on the work environment.
-It does not focus so much on the individual but rather on the working conditions that may be generating tension.
+Finally, this type of test focuses on the work environment.
+It does not concentrate so much on the individual but on the working conditions that may be generating tension.
 The idea is to identify and evaluate psychosocial risk factors, such as workload, lack of control over tasks, poor leadership, or lack of support among colleagues.

-A survey by OCC in 2023 revealed that 50% of Mexican workers live with everyday stress, primarily affected by task overload (27%) and lack of adequate tools (23%).
-These are precisely the factors that a psychosocial risk questionnaire seeks to measure.
-To better understand this topic, we invite you to read our article on psychosocial risk factors at work.
+A survey by OCC in 2023 revealed that 50% of Mexican workers live with everyday stress caused mainly by task overload (27%) and lack of adequate tools (23%).
+These are precisely the factors a psychosocial risk questionnaire seeks to measure.
+To better understand this topic, we invite you to read our article on psychosocial risk factors in the workplace.

-These questionnaires are fundamental to comply with regulations such as NOM-035 in Mexico, but their value goes far beyond that.
-They allow the company to take responsibility by identifying structural problems to implement changes that improve the environment for all.
-They are, without a doubt, the most strategic tool for creating long-term change.
+These questionnaires are fundamental to comply with regulations like NOM-035 in Mexico, but their value goes much further.
+They allow companies to take responsibility, identifying structural problems to implement changes that improve the environment for everyone.
+They are undoubtedly the most strategic tool to create long-term change.

-To make it easier to visualize which one suits you, here is a table that summarizes the key differences between each type of test.
+To make it easier to visualize which is suitable for you, here is a table that summarizes the key differences between each type of test.

 Type of Test | Mainly Measures | Key Advantages | Ideal For |